WhiteflagProtocol/whiteflag-java/src/main/java/org/whiteflagprotocol/java/crypto.md

 internally by the WFJL.
 For most implementations, this cryptographic functionality is already available through the classes in the main `org.whiteflagprotocol.java` package.
 For example, the `WfMessage` class has methods to encrypt and decrypt messages.
-However, classes that implement the `WfAccount` interface require to reference certain Whiteflag cryptographic classes, such as `WfEncryptionKey`, `WfECDHKeyPair`, `WfECDHPublicKey` and `WfAuthToken`.
+However, classes that implement the `WfAccount` interface require to reference certain Whiteflag cryptographic classes, such as `WfEncryptionKey`, `WfECDHKeyPair` and `WfECDHPublicKey`.

 ### Example